LazzaAU/skill_SkillTranslator/instructions/en.md

 Currently the skill will not translate markdown files such as these instructions.
 That's a future feature to be added

+NOTE: the accuracy of the translations is not guaranteed to be correct.
+We rely on google being able to also understand the context of the speech.
+After translation via this skill it will require manual verification from a @translator in the discord channel

 Enjoy translating